akarshweb/ums/README.md

 ## 📋 Project Overview
 A comprehensive user management system built with Angular 19, featuring user creation, listing, and detail views with theme customization capabilities.
-The system provides an intuitive interface for managing user data with advanced features like searching, sorting, and responsive design.
+The system provides an intuitive interface for managing user data with advanced features like searching and responsive design.

 ## 🚀 Features